phyloverse/phyloverse.github.io/README.md

-- 👋 Hi, I’m Nicole Mitidieri Rivera (IG/Twitter @botanicole_), a botanist from the Neotropics
+- 👋 Hi, I’m Nicole Mitidieri-Rivera (IG: @botanicole_), a botanist from the Neotropics
 - 👀 I’m interested in plant systematics and phylogenomics
-- 🌱 I’m currently learning trait evolution in Moraceae and phylogeny/biogeography of Ficus sec.
+- 🌱 I’m currently studying about trait evolution/diversification in Moraceae and the systematics of Ficus sect.
 Americanae
-- 💞️ I’m looking forward to collaborating on plant phylogenetics
-- 📫 How to reach me: mitidieririv@wisc.edu
+- 📫 How to reach out to me: mitidieririv@wisc.edu